kinza2403/BTS_A-Comparative-Analysis/README.md

 # BTS_A-Comparative-Analysis
 This repository holds the survey of deep learning models being used for Brain Tumor Segmentation along with a comparative analysis of models

 The paper discusses the details of Brain tumor tissue types, Glioma Tumor Analysis, the major challenges that are faced while performing tumor segmentation task.
 It gives the description of existing models focusing on both CNN approaches and integrated models of CNN and Transformers.
-The paper descibes the overview of deep models used for comparative study and conlcuding with the implementation results on Brain dataset.
+The paper descibes the overview of deep models used for comparative study and concluding with the implementation results on Brain dataset.

 # Dataset
 The data used in this work is MICCAI BraTS 2019 Training and Vaidation sets , can be requested and downloaded from this link: https://ipp.cbica.upenn.edu/categories/brats2019